uo-ec607/lectures/07-web-apis/07-web-apis.md

   )
 ```

+We're going to be revisiting (and setting) environment variables once we get to the cloud computation part of the course.
+So please make sure that you've understood this section and that you're new FRED API key works.

 ### Use a package

 One of the great features about the R (and data science community in general) is that someone has probably written a package that does all the heavy API lifting for you.
-We'll come across many examples during the remainder of this course, but for the moment I want you to check out the [fredr package](http://sboysel.github.io/fredr/index.html).
-How would you access the same GDP data as above using this package?
-(Hint: See [here](https://cran.r-project.org/web/packages/fredr/vignettes/fredr.html).)
+We'll come across many examples during the remainder of this course, but for the moment I want to flag the **fredr** package ([link](http://sboysel.github.io/fredr/index.html)).
+Take a look at the "Get started" page to see how you could access the same GDP data as above, but this time going through a package.

 ## Application 3: World rugby rankings